cairo-book/cairo-book/src/ch02-02-data-types.md

 ### Scalar Types

 A *scalar* type represents a single value.
-Cairo has three primary scalar types: integers, booleans, and characters.
+Cairo has three primary scalar types: felts, integers, and booleans.
 You may recognize these from other programming languages.
 Let’s jump into how they work in Cairo.

 #### Felt Type